LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 * Upscale the matching performance for both hand-crafted and deep learning methods: (1) for hand-crafted method, check scale and rotation of keypoints to reduce ambiguity; (2) for deep learning method, introduce tiling scheme to improve precision for high resolution images.

 In the follwoing the methodology as well as experiments are demenstrated.
-If you are interested in using our method, please refer to the source code of MicMac Github [^4].
-We also provide 2 jupyter tutorials [^5] [^6] to familiarize you with the usage.
+If you are interested in using our method, please refer to the source code of MicMac Github [^4], as well as 2 jupyter tutorials [^5] [^6] to familiarize you with the usage.
 We also provide an introduction video [^7].

 # Methodology